-If you’ve ever changed your licence, crashed a car or bought a used car, you’ll know how tedious or confusing some tasks can be.
+Anyone who has ever changed a driver’s license, crashed a car or bought a used car knows how lengthy or confusing some of the tasks can be.
 That’s exactly what the new rules have taken aim at – the aim is to simplify, digitise and make traffic control more efficient.

 An overview of the most important changes:

-• The police are only called to a non-injury accident if the damage exceeds CZK 200,000 – the limitfor the mandatory call to the police for a traffic accident is increased.
+- Police are only called to a non-injury accident when the damage exceeds CZK 200,000 – the limit for the mandatory call to the police for a traffic accident is increased.
 If no one is injured and damage to vehicles or third party property does not exceed CZK 200,000, it is sufficient to fill in an accident report.

-• The registration check is (almost) abolished – if the vehicle has a valid MOT, there is no longer a need to pass a registration check at the time of reassignment.
+- Registration checks are (almost) abolished – if a vehicle has a valid MOT, there is no longer a need to pass a registration check on re-titling.
 The validity of the check is now extended to 2 years.

-• Changes for drivers of “fast tractors” – so-called “tatractors” will no longer be allowed to be driven by 17-year-olds with a T-group.
+- Changes for drivers of “fast tractors” – so-called “tatractors” will no longer be driven by 17-year-olds with a T-group.
 A “C” licence and a professional licence are now required – as for lorries.

 Tip for article